Gwinnett County

 District-Level NCES Analysis

-Gwinnett County operates 140 public schools serving 181,814 students, placing it among the larger districts in Georgia.
-The school portfolio breaks down into 79 other, 29 middle, 24 high, 8 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 182,501 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Gwinnett County County.
+Gwinnett County operates 140 public schools serving 181,814 students, placing it among the largest districts in Georgia.
+The school portfolio breaks down into 79 combined, 29 middle, 24 high, 8 elementary schools, giving families in a major system a clear picture of grade-band coverage across a large portfolio before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Gwinnett County.

-Academic infrastructure includes 26 of 140 schools offering Advanced Placement (540 AP courses district-wide), a 544:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 18.6% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 26 of 140 schools offering Advanced Placement (540 AP courses district-wide), a 544:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 18.0% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 37.7% Hispanic or Latino, 31.3% African American, 14.3% White across the district's schools.
+Its most demographically mixed campus is Burnette Elementary School, with a diversity index of 77.6/100.

 Gwinnett County school enrollment varies 56× across entities